Ty France Player Props: Mariners vs. Guardians

 Ty France At The Plate

-- France has 10 hits and an OBP of .419 to go with a slugging percentage of .607.
-All three of those stats rank first among Seattle hitters this season.
+- France has an OPS of .934, fueled by an OBP of .389 to go with a slugging percentage of .545.
+All three of those stats are tops among Seattle hitters this season.

-- Among the qualifying batters in MLB, he ranks 29th in batting average, 42nd in on-base percentage, and 41st in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 38th, his on-base percentage ranks 55th, and he is 54th in the league in slugging.

-- France will look to extend his four-game hitting streak.
-He's batting .286 in his last outings.
+- France will look to extend his five-game hitting streak.
+He's batting .318 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.